peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 trustChain (optional, array of string):  an array of strings containing signed
     JWTs, representing a Trust Chain from the Requestor to one of the Issuer's Trust Anchors (see {{Section 4 of OPENID-FED}}{: relative="#section-4"}).
+    The Entity Configuration of the Trust Chain subject MUST contain `acme_requestor` metadata that is valid under the Trust Chain's resolved metadata policy ({{Section 6.1 of OPENID-FED}}{: relative="#section-6.1"}) and which contains the key used to compute `sig`.
-    It is RECOMMENDED that the Requestor includes this field; otherwise the ACME server MUST start Federation Entity Discovery to obtain the Trust Chain related to the Requestor.
+    It is RECOMMENDED that the Requestor includes this field.
     If the Requestor cannot construct a Trust Chain to one of the Trust Anchors indicated by the Issuer, or if no Trust Anchors were indicated, it MAY use some other Trust Anchor that it believes the Issuer trusts.